raganwald/raganwald.github.com/_posts/weblog/2008-01-09-prepare-three-envelopes.md

 2. The second is labeled, “*Open when in even more trouble;*”
 3. The third is labeled, "*Open when all hope is lost.*"

-Well, they research anti-patterns in software project management; they have a look around; they talk to everyone; they identify the key players; and they go to leadership with a clear explanation of what the problems are, what’s realistic to achieve, and what needs to be done.
+Well, they research anti-patterns in software project management; they talk to everyone; they identify the key players; and they go to leadership with a clear explanation of what the problems are, what’s realistic to achieve, and what needs to be done.

-To their surprise, leadership seems to go along with things and tells them to make whatever changes they need.
-They institute daily builds, stand up meetings, rapid iterations, and the team starts tracking velocity.
-Two months later, at the quarterly review, they present their progress.
-The team is producing at 200% of the previous rate, morale is up, and they’re going to get 80% of the previous functionality done with less than 90 days of slip off the impossible schedule.
+To their surprise, leadership goes along with things and tells them to make whatever changes they need.
+They institute daily builds; they lead stand up meetings, they deploy rapid iterations; and the team starts tracking velocity.
+Two months later, at the quarterly review, they present their progress: Velocity is 200% of the previous rate, morale is up, and they’re going to get 80% of the previous functionality done with less than 90 days of slip off the impossible schedule.

 There is silence, then leadership tells their that this is *unacceptable*.
 Sure, they agreed they could institute change.
 That’s their job.
 However leadership did not approve any compromise in scope or delivery date.
 This is a competitive business, and there are thousands of qualified managers looking for a job who can come in and get things done.
 Do they want to admit they can’t do their job?